Lezzer/liam-reilly.info/public/blog/posts/03-cqrs-and-the-api.md

 One pattern I've used before and really like for a number of reasons is [CQRS](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation#Command_query_responsibility_segregation).

 Whilst this pattern can be extremely complex and very hard to grok overall.
-In it's most basic form it can be very simple to understand and to start using.
+In its most basic form it can be very simple to understand and to start using.

 The very clear segregation of commands and queries gives a very clear distinction across your code base and makes your code very self documenting.
 It's easy to see just from the file structure which classes will perform an action that does something (a command), and which classes will return something (a query).